tlevine/arabic-tweets/readme.md

 The first two of these plyings and maybe the third way should result in a dataset that works fine in desktop statistics programs (Excel, SAS, &c.).

+## Build script
 The build script is intended to be run on Ubuntu on a Linode or EC2.
 The [high-memory extra large instance](http://aws.amazon.com/ec2/pricing/) looks good for this, and it would cost $9.84 per day per node.

+## Plans
+We don't have to do everything I suggest there.
+I'll probably start by putting it in MySQL and then transforming everything from there.